wertania/codeforms/README.md

 Here we are!
 Formy.

+## Beta

+Formy is in beta at the moment but working.
+Documentation and Editor are in Work.

+## So easy to use, FREE for commercial and personal use

+You can use Formy with own hosting and without the need to have your own server.
+The only thing you need is a webhosting (or some other public web storagy) where you can put the Form configuration files.

+Each Form/Survey will be a simple and static JSON file.
+You can put it anywhere in the web.
+Then you can use our App Formy.com?url=<put-your-json-url-here> and that´s it!

+Self hosting is also no problem if you want to deploy the frontend on your own server.

 ## Open-Source Form Builder and Survey Builder

 With Formy you can create Forms and Survey with multiple pages.
 You have a long list of possible inputs.